destrixapp/docs/docs/Commands/parameters.md

         Selects all player in the specified team, e.g. `/command %red`.
     === "`${attribute}`"
         For custom integration.
 Selects a player with a boolean attribute matching the name with the value of `true`. **Don't know what an attribute is?** [Click here to learn more](https://create.roblox.com/docs/studio/instance-attributes).
+    === "`[{display-name}]`"
+        Display names are trickier.
+The best way to tell you is to show you: `/command [Wolfite]`.
+You need to enclose display names in square brackets due to spaces in some display names that may be confused with new parameters. **This selector has a high chance of changing in the future.**

 ### Number
 Simply a number.
 Int, float, or a double.
 For example, you can type `/command 0`, `/command 0.00`, or `/command -0` and the outcome will all be the same; 0.
 Command creators can specify or lock a command to an integer by chaning `number` to `number:i`, which converts it to an integer automatically.